 Physical Therapy Guidelines

 Remember that even though it’s your knee hurting, as you do these exercises you’ll feel it in your hip and in the iliotibial band, running from your outer knee up to your hip, depending on which one you’re doing.
-All of the IT band stretches and exercises mentioned here are discussed in terms of your injured leg, but it’s a good idea to do them on both sides.
+All of the IT band stretches and exercises are helpful for both your knees, not just the one which was injured.
 You want balance in your body’s strength so that it functions at its best, and to avoid problems on your other side.
 The suggested repetitions are a place to start; add more if they’re too easy.
 There is no set number of days that you’ll have to rehabilitate yourself—go with what your body tells you.
 When your pain is gone, your legs/knees/hips are equal in strength, and there isn’t a trace of a limp in your step, you should be good to go.
 Also, when researching your injury, don’t search for “IBS” in your favorite search engine, as I mistakenly did when my knee hurt.
 Maybe you do have irritable bowel syndrome, but those treatments won’t help your IT band.